Our Policy Work in Justice | Policy and Research | Nacro

 We use our experience and evidence to call for a more effective youth justice system.
 Whilst the numbers of children and young people going into custody has significantly reduced, racial disparity has increased.
 Children in the system often have complex needs including the impact of previous trauma, and diagnosed as well as previously undiagnosed learning difficulties.

-The research is exploring the strengths and weaknesses of the current identification processes across England, Wales and Scotland, and identifying the current provision of statutory and voluntary support services available to ex-armed service personnel in the criminal justice system.
+The research explores the strengths and weaknesses of the current identification processes across England, Wales and Scotland, and identifies barriers to uptake of support available to ex-armed service personnel in the criminal justice system.

 For all of our justice policy and research publications, please see our publications library.